njwatson32/oauth-error/draft-watson-oauth-error.md

 The JWT will contain other custom claims that can be understood by the authorization server to display the error, but due to the diverse nature of potential errors, it's not possible to enumerate them in a spec.
+Authorization servers MUST ignore unknown claims.

 ## `error_state` considerations